Shawn Lane: Collaborations

 In September 1995, Hellborg, Lane, and drummer Anders Johansson played with Chinese pop singer Wei Wei and the trio appeared as an opening act at Chinese venues.
 Lane played the Warsaw Summer Jazz Days festival on June 19, 1998, with Hellborg and Félix Sabal Lecco.
 In 1998, he played the guitar solo on Bang a Drum featuring Jon Bon Jovi and Chris LeDoux, reaching number 68 on Hot Country Songs.
 During May 1999, he played with drummer Steve Ferrone at the Disma Music show, Rimini, Italy.
 Later, he and Hellborg formed an east–west fusion band with Indian musicians V. Selvaganesh and V. Umamahesh.
 On April 19, 2002, HLS opened for guitarist John Scofield at the Variety Playhouse, Atlanta.
 While in Memphis, Lane played with the Time Bandits, with singer Regina Parker, steel guitarist Tony Sutton, drummer Steve Sutton, and bassist Adam Sutton.

 In February 2003, Lane and Hellborg toured India with drummer Andrea Marchesini, playing the Great Indian Rock Festival, Hamsadhwani Theatre, Pragati Maiden, New Delhi.
 Lane played the Swedish Jazz Celebration Festival, Stockholm, on March 29, 2003, with Hellborg, V. Umamahesh, V. Umashankar and Ramakrishnan.
 His last concert was at Smilefest in North Carolina with Hellborg and Jim Britt on May 31, 2003.

-The Shawn Lane Memorial Concert was held on August 28, 2005, at the New Daisy Theatre in Memphis, Tennessee, celebrating the life and music of Shawn Lane with Andy Timmons, Jimi Jamison, Lord Tracy, Craig Erickson, Kevin Paige, FreeWorld, and Jim "Dandy" Mangrum.
+The Shawn Lane Memorial Concert was held on August 28, 2005, at the New Daisy Theatre in Memphis, Tennessee, celebrating the life and music of Shawn Lane with Andy Timmons, Jimi Jamison, Lord Tracy, Craig Erickson, Kevin Paige, Johnny Holiday, FreeWorld, and Jim "Dandy" Mangrum.